 Purchasing your park tickets and booking your hotel and transportation are typically the first and most obvious major expenses to account for in your budget, but don't froget about food!
 If you don’t plan at all in advance, you could easily spend a small fortune on meals, snacks and drinks.
 (Psst, it’s toadally fine if you want to treat yourself when it comes to food … you’re on vacation, after all!)
 But eating at Disney World on a budget isn’t impossible, either.

 Our Frog Family’s Tips for Eating at Disney World on a Budget

-1. Go grocery shopping upon arrival.
+1. Go Grocery Shopping upon Arrival

 If you want to limit the amount of meals inside the parks right off the bat, consider grocery shopping once you arrive in Orlando.
 You can find plenty of local stores or grocery chains, such as Publix or Winn-Dixie, around the outskirts of Disney World property.
 It is especially useful to load up on groceries if you have a longer vacation or if you’re staying in a suite or villa that has a kitchenette.
 That way, you can prepare meals right at your hotel!
-Enjoy in the comforts of your room, or find on a nice spot outside and have a picnic.
+Enjoy in the comforts of your room, or find a nice spot outside and have a picnic.

 Your grocery shopping will also allow you to pack snacks and even meals.
 Disney allows guests to bring in outside food items that do not require heating, as long as they’re not carried in glass containers.
 Coolers larger than 24" long x 15" wide x 18" high (and loose ice inside these containers) are not allowed, but reusable ice packs are permitted.
 PB&J sandwiches for the win!
 Tad and Lily love snacking on granola bars, trail mix, crackers and string cheese.

-4. Eat breakfast in your room.
+4. Eat Breakfast in Your Room

 Not only will you cut back on money, but you’ll also save precious time in the morning!
 It can be as simple as a bowl of cereal and fruit, and you don’t have worry about long lines or snagging a table at the food court downstairs.
 You can get some extra sleep or an earlier start to your day at the parks.
 To cut down on even more time, eat in shifts.
 The tadpoles can munch on breakfast while you shower and get dressed, then switch off.

-6. Order water with your meals.
+6. Order Water with Your Meals

 Instead of ordering a soda with your meal, opt for water.
 If you ask for “a cup of water” (as opposed to bottled water) at any quick-service restaurant, you’ll get it for free.
 We’ve even seen a large container of water already set up with cups by the pick-up window at some food counters.
 The same goes for table-service restaurants.

-7. Opt for quick-service restaurants.
+7. Opt for Quick-Service Restaurants

 Generally, you’ll get a better bang for your buck at a quick-service restaurant than at a table-service restaurant.
 Similar menu items can have a drastically different price tag.
-For example, if you’re feelin’ in the mood for Fish & Chips at the UK pavilion in Epcot, go to Yorkshire County Fish Stop where the classic British dish is $11.49, compared to ordering Fish & Chips at Rose and Crown Dining Room for $23.
+For example, if you’re feelin’ in the mood for Fish & Chips at the UK pavilion in EPCOT, go to Yorkshire County Fish Stop where the classic British dish is $12.99, compared to ordering Fish & Chips at Rose and Crown Dining Room for $26.
 Both versions are great, though!
 The ambiance surely plays a part since Yorkshire County Fish Shop is an outdoor walk-up counter with limited seating, while there’s plenty of indoor seating and air conditioning at Rose and Crown.

 At any quick-service restaurant, there’s nothing stopping a grown-up frog from ordering off the tadpoles’ menu!
 A kid's meal comes with an entree, a side and a drink.
 This is a great money-saving option, particularly for lighter eaters who would rather not waste any food (and money).
-However, table-service restaurants and buffet dining experiences are known to enforce the adult menu prices.
+However, table-service restaurants with fixed-price menus and buffet dining experiences are known to enforce the adult menu prices.

-9. Skip the side.
+9. Skip the Side

 This option really only works best if you have access to a car (or perhaps if you’re staying at an off-site hotel that’s within walking distance to other restaurants).
 You can pretty much find anything from fast food to chain restaurants, such as McDonald’s or Outback Steakhouse, just a short drive away.
 But if you need Uber or a taxi to get away, it’s not worth spending the extra transportation costs.

 If you’re dead set on spending only a certain amount of money on food, we’d highly recommend loading up a Disney gift card with your maximum limit.
-This is the same strategy we use at the Epcot International Food and Wine Festival because it’s so easy to go overboard.
+This is the same strategy we use at the EPCOT International Food and Wine Festival because it’s so easy to go overboard.
 By putting an allotted amount on a gift card, you can better pace your spending on food over the length of your vacation.